 Before your end-of-year campaigns can start in earnest, you nonprofit has to let donors know it’s time to get involved.
 Instead of sending another batch email or leaving a stale voicemail on a machine, throw it back to the heyday of marketing with a tried and true direct mail piece.

-For those wanting to appeal directly to donor emotions, send a personalized card or handwritten note can.
+For those wanting to appeal directly to donor emotions, send a personalized card or handwritten note.
 Here are couple sure fire tips to help you connect on a deeper level:

-If your base is too large to get that personal, consider highlighting several donors by including heartfelt “why I give” stories.
+If your base is too large to get that personal, consider a standard direct mail piece that highlights several donors by including heartfelt “why I give” stories.
 Today’s social donors want a connection to the causes they support and to understand the impact of their giving.

 Whatever you send, reaching your donor base is a necessary step to share your end-of-year campaign goals and generate interest prior to the appeal.